 As part of the admissions process, students newly admitted into the MSW Program are required to complete an online orientation.
 The MSW Student Orientation is located in your MyCourses section in D2L.
-Topics covered within the orientation are The Social Work Profession, Social Work Organizations, Social Work Values and Ethics, The MSW Curriculum and Enrollment, Academic Advising, and Activating Your MyWashburn Account/Enrolling in Courses.
-A short guiz at the end of the orientation covers information in the MSW Student Handbook and the orientation lessons.
-Students must pass the guiz with a score of 80% or higher to be able to enroll in courses.
+A short quiz at the end of the orientation covers information in the MSW Student Handbook and the orientation lessons.
+Students must pass the quiz with a score of 80% or higher to be able to enroll in courses.
 Students may take the quiz as many times as necessary to achieve a passing score.
 After completion of orientation, students will be given the name of their academic advisor to begin the advising process.
 Students are expected to review their current degree audit and academic plan before each consultation with their academic advisor.